Vicky Jenson: Live-action work

 She directed a live-action short, Family Tree, which "premiered at Sundance, screened at countless festivals, including Sundance, SXSW, Aspen and Malibu and went on to win multiple festival awards".
 In 2009, she finished her first live-action feature directorial work for the Alexis Bledel-starring comedy, Post Grad.
 The film received generally negative reviews.
 Also in 2009, Jenson directed all of the spots for the year-long "Modelquins" ad campaign for Old Navy, including the "Supermodelquins Christmas" ads.
 She was represented by the Anonymous Content agency for the campaign.

 In 2015, Jenson directed a stage production of the play, Time Stands Still, by Donald Margulies.
 The Los Angeles Times wrote of Jenson's stage directorial debut: "the staging by Vicky Jenson successfully captures the script's broad contours", and Broadway World praised the production, stating that "Vicky Jenson smoothly directs her uniformly skilled four-member cast".

 Skydance Animation

 In July 2017, it was reported that Jenson was directing an untitled animated fantasy film.
 The film tells of a teenager who "comes of age using magical powers to defend her family when the opposing forces of light and darkness threaten to divide her kingdom.
 The untitled project was later titled Spellbound.
+In 2026, Jenson announced that she had lost her job with the studio during the previous year.